 Tuberculous (TB) pericarditis with tamponade is a relatively rare manifestation of extrapulmonary tuberculosis and a major cause of cardiovascular death and morbidity.
-Even with aggressive anti-TB regimen, 30-60% of patients may require a surgical pericardiectomy for constrictive pericarditis.
+Even with an aggressive anti-TB regimen, 30-60% of patients may require a surgical pericardiectomy for constrictive pericarditis.
 Several articles have reported the co-occurrence of COVID-19 and TB pericarditis with massive pericardial tamponade.

-Mycobacterium tuberculosis shows a preference for oxygen-rich tissues, so, the lungs are a primary site of infection.
+Mycobacterium tuberculosis has a preference for oxygen-rich tissues, so the lungs are a primary site of infection.
 Bacilli can reach the pericardium through hematogenous spread, lymphatic dissemination, or direct extension from a contiguous focus of infection, such as the lungs, mediastinal lymph nodes, or the spine.
-In the pericardium, bacilli trigger an inflammatory response leading to the formation of granulomas which are nodular inflammatory lesions that characterize TB.

-Granulomas erode the pericardium and cause an influx of protein-rich fluid into the pericardial space, resulting in pericardial effusion.
+In the pericardium, bacilli trigger an inflammatory response leading to the formation of granulomas, nodular inflammatory lesions that characterize TB.
+Granulomas erode the pericardium and cause an influx of protein-rich fluid into the pericardial space.
+This results in pericardial effusion.
 The bacilli may further induce necrosis and release more debris into the pericardial space, resulting in a thicker, more “constrictive” pericardial effusion and constrictive pericarditis.
-Importantly, the host’s immune response influences progression from pericardial effusion to constrictive pericarditis.
+The host’s immune response influences progression from pericardial effusion to constrictive pericarditis.

 1st Case Report